-Hiking On North Side of The San Bernardino Mountains
+Hiking on North Side of the San Bernardino Mountains

-On Labor Day weekend I went hiking on the north side of the San Bernardino Mountains, which faces Hesperia and Victorville.
+On Labor Day weekend, I went hiking on the north side of the San Bernardino Mountains, which faces Hesperia and Victorville.
 This part of the mountain is covered with chaparral, and thus looks a bit more high desert in appearance, but there are sporadic evergreen and oak trees growing here and there.
-Southern California is experiencing a severe drought, so the chaparral and vegetation was especially dry when I went for my hike.
-Surprisingly, some of the yellow senecio douglasii and California buckwheat flowers were still in partial bloom in early September, which goes to show how resilient plants can be.
+Southern California is experiencing a severe drought, so the chaparral and vegetation were especially dry when I went for my hike.
+Surprisingly, some of the yellow Senecio douglasii and California buckwheat flowers were still in partial bloom in early September, which goes to show how resilient plants can be.

 The view of Hesperia can be spotted while walking on the north side of the San Bernardino Mountains.
 I walked down this old dirt road, and the cerulean blue sky was amazing with the view of the chaparral hills.